MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Other ways to start a Microsoft Fabric trial

 In some situations, your Fabric administrator has [enabled Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant) but you don't have access to a capacity that has Fabric enabled.
 You have another option for enabling a Fabric trial.
 When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric trial.
-If you agree, your Fabric trial starts and your workspace is upgraded to a trial capacity workspace.
-You're now the Capacity administrator and can add workspaces to the trial capacity.
+If you agree, your Fabric trial starts and your **My workspace** is upgraded to a trial capacity workspace.
+You're now the Capacity administrator and can add workspaces to the trial capacity and invite colleagues to those workspaces.

 ## Share trial capacities

-Each Fabric trial includes one [F64 trial capacity](XXX).The person who starts the trial becomes the Capacity administrator for only that trial capacity.
+Each Fabric trial includes one [F64 trial capacity](../enterprise/licenses.md#microsoft-fabric-license-types).
+The person who starts the trial becomes the Capacity administrator for only that trial capacity.
 And that Capacity administrator can share the trial by assigning workspaces to that specific trial capacity.

-Other users on the same tenant can also start a Fabric trial and become the Capacity administrator for that trial capacity.
-Microsoft sets a limit on the number of trial capacities that can be created on a single tenant. ​So sharing workspaces in the trial capacity is essential to allow your colleagues to participate in the Fabric trial.
+Other users on the same tenant can also start a Fabric trial and become the Capacity administrator for their trial capacity.
+Microsoft sets a limit on the number of trial capacities that can be created on a single tenant. ​So sharing workspaces in trial capacities is essential to allow your colleagues to participate in the Fabric trial.

 The Capacity administrator can assign the trial capacity to multiple workspaces.
 Anyone with permissions for one of those workspaces now has permissions for the Fabric trial.